 The response time of the MU8500 is very good, resulting in only a very short trail following moving objects.
 This is great for fast-paced content.

 The MU8500 uses PWM at 120Hz to dim the backlight, starting at 20/20 backlight setting.
 Lowering the setting down to 14/20 lowers backlight amplitude, while lowering it from 13/20 shortens the duty cycle, while amplitude remains constant.
 Backlight that uses PWM results in duplications following moving objects, but does clear up motion slightly.
-Unfortunately the 'LED Clear Motion' option doesn't reduce the BFI frequency and only dims the backlight.
-This is the same behaviour as the MU8000 and Q7F.

 The Samsung MU8500 is able to display 24p movies without judder and this from all sources.
 To remove judder without adding any soap opera effect, set 'Auto Motion Plus' to 'Custom' and both sliders ('Blur Reduction' and 'Judder Reduction') to 0.
 'LED Clear Motion' turns on the black frame insertion and is not related to the motion interpolation.